 An automotive battery is a rechargeable SLI, starting, lighting, and ignition battery.
 It contains 12.6 volts and consists of 6 cells connected in series.
 A 12.6-volt automotive battery consists of six 2.1-volt cells.

-A battery's current capacity ratings are used to measure its readiness to deliver cranking power to the starter motor as well as reserve energy for the electrical system.
+A battery's current capacity ratings measure its readiness to deliver cranking power to the starter motor and reserve energy for the electrical system.

 CCA: The cold-cranking amps or cold-cranking rating determines the load or amperage the 12-volt battery can deliver for 30 seconds at 0° F without falling below 7.2 volts.